estnltk/estnltk/docs/index.rst

 Temporal expression (TIMEX) tagging
 ===================================

-Temporal Expressions Tagger identifies temporal expressions (timexes) in text and normalizes these expressions (that is, finds calendaric dates and times corresponding to the expressions).
+Temporal expressions tagger identifies temporal expressions (timexes) in text and normalizes these expressions, providing corresponding calendrical dates and times.
 The program outputs an annotation in a format similar to TimeML's TIMEX3 (see TODO for more details).
 According to TimeML, four types of temporal expressions are distinguished:

 * DATE expressions, e.g. *järgmisel kolmapäeval* (*on next Wednesday*)
 * TIME expressions, e.g. *kell 18.00* (*at 18.00 o’clock*)
 * DURATIONs, e.g. *viis päeva* (*five days*)
 * SETs of times, e.g. *igal aastal* (*on every year*)

-Temporal Expressions Tagger requires that the input text has been tokenized (split into sentences and words), and morphologically analyzed (and also disambiguated, if possible).
+Temporal expressions tagger requires that the input text has been tokenized (split into sentences and words), and morphologically analyzed (and also disambiguated, if possible).

 Example::